 Compared with instances of Community Edition, hybrid-storage instances store additional metadata.
-The metadata is used to record whether the values of keys are cached in memory, and check whether the data is hot or cold when it is evicted.
+The metadata is used to record whether the values of keys are cached in memory.
+It can also be used to check whether the data is hot or cold when it is evicted.

 - How is data written to disks?

-To avoid direct access to disks, data is first modified in memory, which is similar to page cache.
+To avoid direct access to disks, data is first modified in memory.
+This is similar to the process for page cache.
 Then, background threads continuously synchronize data modifications to the disks.Note Hot data can be directly modified in memory.
 Cold data must be loaded to memory before modification.

 - How does a hybrid-storage instance work if the data to be accessed is not cached in